Lamonsky/lamsims-updater/README.md

 1. And for last click Install DLC Unlocker and wait for the app to unlock the DLCs you selected.
 1. Enjoy your new DLCs and Packs!

+## Pretty important info
+If you encounter issues with downloading every dlc at one, or a lot of dlc at once (from my research it is either more then 2 EP or more then 5 SP), try downloading individually.
+Just remember to hit 'Scan' every time you finish downloading an DLC so app will refresh info and not download the ones already downloaded.

 ## Disclaimer
 Im planning to add updater for the game itself, but it will take more time.